PX4/PX4-Devguide/en/setup/generic_dev_tools.md

 * [Qt Creator](http://www.qt.io/download-open-source/#section-6): A popular open-source IDE.

 > **Note** On linux the installation scripts automatically install *Qt Creator* as part of the common dependencies.
 You can launch it by entering `qtcreator` in a bash terminal.

-## Next Steps

-Once you have finished setting up the environment, continue to the [build instructions](../setup/building_px4.md).